kodak-fruit/tracktastic/README.md

 ### Summary

-The weighted shuffle algorithm provides a method for ordering tracks based on a combination of their scores, downranking, favorite status, and overdue factors.
-By adjusting the weights accordingly, the algorithm ensures a fair and dynamic shuffle that reflects the varying attributes of each track.
+The smart shuffle provides a fair balance between how liked a track is and whether it is overdue to be played again.
+Even in cases where a selected track is skipped, this provides an aditional signal to update the score and overdue factor to help refine future selections.

-## Similarity Score Behavior
+## Similarity Score Behavior (WIP)

 The similarity score is a measure that quantifies how similar two tracks are based on various attributes.
 The score ranges from 0 to 1, with 0 indicating no similarity and 1 indicating identical attributes.
 Here’s how the similarity score is determined: